AquexTheSeal/bioplethora/README.md

 Dependency [GeckoLib Forge 1.16 - 3.0.0 or above]: This mod requires GeckoLib to run mob animations!
 Here is the link: https://www.curseforge.com/minecraft/mc-mods/geckolib

-Dependency [Patchouli Forge 1.16 - 42 or above]: This mod requires Patchouli for the Biopedia, which is a guide to help you learn about the added mobs.
-Here is the link: https://www.curseforge.com/minecraft/mc-mods/patchouli
+Dependency [Fabric's Biome API Reforged 1.16 - 1.0.5 or above]: This mod requires

 # FAQ
 ### Q: Who are the creators/developers of this mod?